North Korea national football team results

 This article summarizes the outcomes of all official matches played by the North Korea national football team by opponent and by period, since they first played in official competitions in 1956.

+The North Korea national football team first played in the FIFA World Cup in 1966.

 Record per opponent

 Last updated: Iran vs. North Korea, 10 June 2025.
 Statistics include official FIFA-recognised matches only.